TeamBulbbot/docs/docs/automod.md

 ## AutoMod Punishments
 ---
-BulbBot currently allows you to configure **4** different automod actions.
+Bulbbot currently allows you to configure **4** different automod actions.
 * `LOG` - Deletes and logs the censored content in your logging channel
 * `WARN` - Warns the user, deletes and logs the censored content in your logging channel
 * `KICK` - Kicks the user, deletes and logs the censored content in your logging channel